Death Classification: Line of Duty Death

 Officer Solorio sustained severe trauma to his neck, back and internal injuries as a result of the crash.
 Once at the hospital it was determined that he would be permanently paralyzed from the chest down.
 He was only able to move his shoulders and arms.
 Officer Solorio would later undergo surgery for his spinal injury.
 After surgery he awoke and blew everyone in his hospital room kisses.
 Over the next month he would remain in the hospital and talk with the dozens of visitors who came to visit.
 Tragically, Officer Solorio would later develop breathing problems and internal bleeding which necessitated additional surgery.
 Due to complications he would succumb to his injuries and was pronounced dead by Dr. Salzman at 7:25 p.m. on February 12, 2006.
 Officer Ramirez sustained only minor injuries in the crash, was treated, and released from the hospital.

-Officer Solorio was waked at Blake and Lamb Funeral Home located at 5800 West 63rd Street and his funeral mass was held at Holy Cross Church.
+Officer Solorio was waked at Blake and Lamb Funeral Home located at 5800 West 63rd Street.
+His funeral mass was held at Holy Cross Church.
 He was laid to rest on February 16, 2006 in Resurrection Cemetery, 7201 Archer Avenue, Justice, Illinois.

 Police Officer Eric Solorio, born July 21, 1979, received his Probationary Appointment to the Chicago Police Department on August 26, 2002.
 He earned 10 Honorable Mentions during his career.

 Officer Solorio was a member of the Fraternal Order of Police and the Latin American Police Association.
 He was survived by his mother, Amelia (nee Mendez), age 62; siblings: Richard Carillo, Richelle Romo and Rosa.

 Incident Recorded under Chicago Police Department RD #HM130287.